testoftiramisu/CodingKatas/README.md

 Code Kata is a term coined by Dave Thomas, co-author of the book The Pragmatic Programmer, in a bow to the Japanese concept of kata in the martial arts.
 A code kata is an exercise in programming which helps a programmer hone their skills through practice and repetition.

-This Kata is based on **KataRomanNumerals** taken from [codingdojo.org](http://codingdojo.org) site, however I perform conversion in opposite deirection, from Roman to Arabic.

 #### :1234: Roman to Arabic numerals Kata

+This Kata is based on **KataRomanNumerals** taken from [codingdojo.org](http://codingdojo.org) site, however in this example conversion performs in opposite direction, from Roman to Arabic.

 >Write a function to convert from Roman numerals to Arabic numerals